solidlikeplato/http-server/README.md

 The uberjar command creates 2 uberjars, in the `/target` directory the `standalone` uberjar is suitable for deployment and includes all needed dependincies

+## Deployment
+Currently set up to use Heroku for deployment.
+#### Deployment Dependencies
+To deploy to Heroku, Heroku CLI tools should be installed and the repo should have a second remote named heroku linked to a Heroku app.
+1. commit all changes
+2. `lein uberjar`
+3. commit the repository to the heroku remote by

+    `git add .`

+    `git commit -m 'add latest version'`

+    `git push heroku master` if on master branch, or if on another branch

+    `git push heroku branch-name-here:master`

 ## License

 Copyright © 2020